-- In a large mixing bowl, whisk arrowroot flour and coconut milk or coconut cream until well dissolved.
+- In a large mixing bowl, whisk the cornstarch and coconut milk or coconut cream until well dissolved.

 - Whisk in all the remaining pumpkin pie filling ingredients: pumpkin puree, brown sugar, maple syrup, cinnamon, ginger, cloves, salt, and vanilla extract.